-You can also consider acknowledging that you are overqualified for the position at hand, and explaining why you're still interested.
+You can also consider acknowledging that you are overqualified for the position, and explaining why you're still interested.

 Being honest, and not letting your qualifications become the elephant in the interview room, can be helpful.

-In the example above, for instance, where a salesperson is applying for a sales assistant position, the candidate might point out that she prefers organization and detail to persuasion, and then focus on her successes as a sales assistant.
+In the example above, the candidate might point out that they prefer organization and detail to persuasion, and then focus on their successes as a sales assistant.

 As much as possible in your letter, seek to assuage potential employer concerns about how long you'd be with the company.
 If you've always been at jobs for several years, for instance, you can mention your loyalty and that you are eager for a long-term relationship with your next employer.

 A one-size-fits-all cover letter will not do in this instance.
 If you appear overqualified in your resume, use your cover letter to make it clear why you are actually a good match for the position.
 For example, maybe your experience at some high-level positions will still help and inform your day-to-day work in the current position (or can be an add-on that you provide).

 It will be critical to analyze the skills, interests, and assets that an individual would need to possess in order to excel in the target role.
 Then, in your cover letter, use concrete examples to show how you possess these assets and have achieved success in past jobs, volunteer work, or course projects.
 Finding the right job will require you to know how to write a targeted cover letter and how to match your qualifications for a job.